tongshuangwu/polyjuice/README.md

     num_beams=3
 )

+# return: [
-# return: ['It is bad for kids too.',
+# 'It is not great for kids.',
-# "It 's great for kids.",
+# 'It is great for kids but not for anyone.',
-# 'It is great even for kids.']
+# 'It is great for kids but not for any adults.']
 ```

 To detect ctrl code from a given sentence pair,